SkaLe3/VeiM/README.md

 - **OpenGL**: For rendering graphics in both 2D and 3D.
 - **[GLFW](https://github.com/glfw/glfw)**: A multi-platform library for creating windows with OpenGL contexts and managing input.
-- **Currently unknown**: A physics engine for collision detection and dynamics.
-- **Currently unknown**: For audio playback and management.
 - **[ImGui](https://github.com/ocornut/imgui)**: A graphical user interface library for implementing in-engine tools and editors.
 - The list will be expanded